 We follow a clear set of procedures when concerns arise and deal with matters sensitively.

-We have ways of monitoring and responding to incidents of concern, for example: unexplained absences, difficult behaviour and significant changes in physical or emotional appearance.
+We monitor and respond appropriately to incidents of concern, for example: unexplained absences, difficult behaviour and significant changes in physical or emotional appearance.
 The ethos of the school is open so that staff, parents and children feel able to share concerns.
 Parents who volunteer on a regular basis (at least once a week) will be asked to undertake full DBS checks.

 Use of Images (School)